jspsych/jsPsych/docs/overview/experiment-options.md

 ## Display a progress bar

 An automatic or manually updated progress bar can be displayed at the top of the screen.
+By default, the text next to the progress bar is "Completion Progress", but this text can be changed with the `message_progress_bar` parameter in `jsPsych.init`.
 See the [progress bar page](progress-bar.md) for more details.

 ## Preload media elements